Pixomondo/quilt/README.md

 the empty areas and the edges between the images in the source.
 In this way, no patch containing parts of different images is be sourced during the synthesis process.
 Here is an example of mask derived from a four- rotation.
-Notice that is the user provides a custom input mask, the two are added together.
+Notice that if the user provides a custom input mask, the two are added together.

 ![Alt text](data/figures/rotations_mask.jpg?raw=true "Rotations mask")

 Usage notes:

-- this goodness of these features is strictly related to the nature of the input texture: usually, if the texture is oriented (anisotropic) the use of these features is not advised.
+- the applicability of these features is strictly related to the nature of the input texture: usually, if the texture is oriented (anisotropic) the use of these features is not advised.
 - these feature slow down the computation time.